Bujira/Notes/README.md

 _git push origin feat/create-virtual-card_<br><br>

 ### 7. Create Pull Request
+Go to the Pull Request page on the GitHub repository and create a pull request.<br><br>
 !!!
 Make sure DEVELOP branch is selected <br>
 !!!
 Assign the pull request to yourself or team memebers working on the task <br>
 !!!
 Link an existing issue to the Pull Request